 or pain during bowel movements.

 Surgery for a painful coccyx fracture is rare and not very successful.
 If pain continues and causes disability, a coccygectomy might be recommended.
 During this procedure, the doctor removes the coccyx.

-To help reduce your chance of a coccyx fracture, take these steps: Do not put yourself at risk for trauma to the bone.Build strong muscles to prevent falls.Wear proper padding and safety equipment when participating in sports or activities.
+To help reduce your chance of a coccyx fracture: Do not put yourself at risk for trauma to the bone.Build strong muscles to prevent falls.Wear proper padding and safety equipment when participating in sports or activities.